 Cold brew coffee requires planning ahead, as it needs to steep for at least 12 hours.
 For some people, remembering to do that becomes a real pain.
 This portable cold brew maker changes that.
 All you have to do is load up the top with the coffee and water at night, then in the morning when you're getting ready for work or school, just press the bottom to strain the water into the portable mug below and you are ready to go!

 Even better, you can keep this on your desk at work so you never forgot.
 Just load up the coffee at the end of the day, then when you come in the following morning, you'll have cold brew waiting for you.

 The OXO cold brew maker is what I use every single week.
 If you make cold brew, this is the gold standard, in my opinion.
-You load up the top portion with ground coffee, add water, then let it sit.
+You load up the top portion with ground coffee, add cold water, then let it sit.
 When you're ready, it strains out into the carafe below.

 There are a few reasons why I love the OXO so much.
 One, it makes a concentrate in a small carafe, saving you a ton of fridge space.
 Two, the lid to the carafe measures out a perfect portion for you, so you don't have to guess how much concentrate to use.
 And three, the top portion has a "rainmaker" design, meaning you can pour the water over the top and it will distribute it evenly over the coffee grounds so you don't have to.